In the beginning, I never set out to pursue this project. This project found me.

-I have created my online space, the Mind Body Living Centre and my unique integrated wellness model to support my quest to educate people, initiate change and inspire others to be crusaders of their own health & life-fulfilment.
+I have created my online space, the Mind Body Living Centre and my unique integrated wellness model to support my quest to teach people how to do things differently, initiate change and inspire others to be crusaders of their own health & life-fulfilment.

 May you find a deep inner peace, enjoy a healthy body and mind, and experience life in all its fullness and richness.

 The years leading up to my breakdown – breakthrough moment, were deeply challenging.
 I spent several years wrestling with a number of health issues, trying to stay on top of my daily anxieties and fears and hide my very personal inner struggles, as best as I knew how.
 But late one night, during a very challenging Tipping Point in my life, I jolted awake, heart pounding in my chest and a crystal clear realisation that I needed to change life around for myself.
 I needed to find a different way to live.